FUJIFILM INSTAX Mini 90 Neo Classic Instant Film Camera review

 I had seen other Fuji Instax cameras before but they seemed kinda plastic like and more targeted towards young kids or girls so I never paid much attention to them until Fuji announced the Fujifilm Instax Mini 90 Neo Classic.
 This looked more like a camera to me, and it promised to have to ability to control the exposure somewhat.
 The previous Fuji Instax cameras were all just point and shoot, but this was so much more appealing to me.
 I ordered one as soon as it became available and I have been using it for many years now.

 The Fujifilm Instax Mini 90 Neo Classic camera looks very retro and fits in the design philosophy that Fujifilm started with when they released the Fujifilm X100 and it looks and feels very similar in some regards but it not constructed as well as the Fujifilm X100 camera series.
 The camera is made completely out of plastic, but it doesn’t feel like a toy though.
-I have used the camera for a few years now, it has traveled with me to hundreds of music festivals, too many countries and although it has gotten a few scratched, it still works perfectly and looks good.
-It is a well-made camera that would survive the daily rough and tough tussle of normal use.
+I have used the camera for a few years now, it has traveled with me to hundreds of music festivals, too many countries to list and although it has gotten a few scratched, it still works perfectly and looks good.
+It is a well-made camera that would survive the daily use from most people.

 The camera is pretty basic, it comes with a 60mm lens, that extends a lot when you switch it on.
 That means when the camera is off, it is compact but it is much larger when you have the camera turned on.
 On the top plate of the camera, you will find the shutter button and a single camera lug to attach a camera strap.
 I ordered a 3rd party camera strap for it.
 The one that camera came with the camera did not suit it in my opinion.